 GRACE CREEK.
-Grace Creek rises at Farm Road 1844 just south of the Upshur-Gregg county line in northern Gregg County (at 32°36' N, 94°48' W) and runs southeast for 10½ miles, passing through Longview and crossing under U.S. Highway 80, U.S. Highway 259, and the Atchison, Topeka and Santa Fe Railway, before reaching its mouth on the Sabine River, just north of Interstate Highway 20 (at 32°30' N, 94°45' W).
+Grace Creek, historically known as Grace's Creek, rises at Farm Road 1844 just south of the Upshur-Gregg county line in northern Gregg County (at 32°36' N, 94°48' W) and runs southeast for 10½ miles, passing through Longview and crossing under U.S. Highway 80, U.S. Highway 259, and the Atchison, Topeka and Santa Fe Railway, before reaching its mouth on the Sabine River, just north of Interstate Highway 20 (at 32°30' N, 94°45' W).
 The land around Grace Creek is nearly level and frequently flooded.
 Local soils vary from clay loam to fine sandy loam and, near the stream, support willow oak, water oak, black gum, and grasses.
-The creek was named as early as 1873, when a toll bridge was built across it to facilitate public travel.
+The creek was named, possibly for area resident W. P. Grace, as early as 1873, when a toll bridge was built across it to facilitate public travel.

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.

 For more information go to: http://www.law.cornell.edu/uscode/17/107.shtml

 If you wish to use copyrighted material from this site for purposes of your own that go beyond fair use, you must obtain permission from the copyright owner.